darraghomalley/tutorials/CuteBotController.md

 ## Download and test your code!
 Click ``|Download|`` to download your code onto your micro:bit to see it working, or click ``|Next|`` for stretch activities

-## Let's use some pixels to know which way we are sending our CuteBot  @showdialog
+## If you have time, let's use some pixels to know which way we are sending our CuteBot @showdialog
 We can use the ``||led:Led:plot||`` block to turn ON a pixel.
 We can use the ``||led:Led:unplot||`` block to turn OFF a pixel.
 ``||led:plot||`` and ``||led:unplot||`` work like ``||basic:Basic:ShowLeds||`` block; however, they control the pixels on their own.